 3. Watch Valentine’s Day Specials

 While there aren’t anywhere near as many as there are for Christmas, there are a few Valentine’s Day TV specials and movies to be found.
-Winnie the Pooh: A Valentine for You is one of our favourites, and A Charlie Brown Valentine and Be My Valentine, Charlie Brown can still be picked up on DVD.
+Winnie the Pooh: A Valentine for You is one of our favourites, and A Charlie Brown Valentine and Be My Valentine, Charlie Brown can still be found on DVD or streaming on Amazon Prime.

 4. Organize a Valentine’s Day Chocolate Hunt